telekom-mms/.github/README.md

 #### Requirements

 The GitHub Application `MMS settings as code` must be installed in the GitHub repository.
-The Seetings must be specified in a json configuration file, default is `.github/settings.json`.
+The Settings must be specified in a json configuration file, default is `.github/settings.json`.
 The configuration of the settings based on the [GitHub REST API](https://docs.github.com/en/rest) documentation.

 | setting    | REST API Documentation                                                                                   | required basic configuration |
 | ---------- | -------------------------------------------------------------------------------------------------------- | ---------------------------- |